-An increase in later-life divorces could also be down to wives being more financially independent these days.
+An increase in divorces for opposite-sex couples could be down to wives being more financially independent.
 Whereas women were once tied forever to their other halves due to having no means of managing alone, that’s no longer the case.
-Deciding to separate is easier once children have grown up and settled down with families of their own and, although the sudden break-up of elderly parents can be a shock to their offspring and grandchildren, it’s easier than divorcing when the kids are still living at home.
+Deciding to separate is easier once children have grown up and settled down with families of their own and, although the sudden break-up of older parents can be a shock to their offspring and grandchildren, it’s easier than divorcing when the kids are still living at home.

 “When there are kids involved – even adult ones – it can be difficult,” says Woodham.
 “It’s important for the couple to work out a narrative about what’s happened, to have all the answers in place.
 Then the children of the divorcing couple will feel less anxious about the situation.”